 Menopause brings many changes to your life, but those changes don't have to be harmful or negative if you have the right care.
-It's possible to minimize unpleasant symptoms and maximize your well being with the help of the team at Brown, Pearson, and Guepet Gynecology in Fairhope, Alabama.
+It's possible to minimize unpleasant symptoms and maximize your well being with the help of the team at Brown, Pearson, & Guepet Gynecology and Urogynecology in Fairhope, Alabama.
 You can put problems like hot flashes and night sweats behind you and regulate your hormones now.
 Call, or book your appointment online and get your life back with the help of the expert providers.

 It's different for each woman, but most women start having symptoms of menopause in their late 40’s or early 50’s.
 The initial stage of menopause, perimenopause, is the time when a woman starts showing some menopausal symptoms but still has at least sporadic menstrual periods.